rackerlabs/mimic/docs/development/getting-started.rst

 .. code-block:: console

    $ cd /dir/where/mimic/lives/

-   # if your shell is bash or zsh, run
    $ ./build-app.sh

-   # if you are using the fish shell, run
-   $ eval "./build-app.sh"

 Once built, ``mimic.app`` can be found in the ``./dist`` directory.
 This application can be treated like any other mac application and moved into